ARC in the Field: Global Genes Health Equity Summit 2022

 The Future in Fostering Health Equity at ARC

 I am proud of the work we have done at ARC in supplying educational resources like our patient booklets to patients as we work to alleviate gaps in health literacy and give patients a foothold on their treatments.
-After the Health Equity Summit, however, I pondered how we as an organization could continue meeting the needs of patients and their families as demand increases for transportation options and costs impact those trying to manage the odyssey that comes with diagnosis and care management of a multi-system disease.
-I thought of my experiences with existing resources and use of Uber for transportation services.
+After the Health Equity Summit, however, I pondered how we as an organization could continue meeting the needs of patients and their families as needs increase and costs impact those trying to manage the odyssey that comes with diagnosis and care management of a multi-system disease.
 Not all resources are distributed equally among people worldwide or at home.
 We at ARC can continue to assess how we interact with and make room for patient participation within our organization.
 These lessons can and should stand as major takeaways from the Global Genes Rare Health Equity Summit that we will begin to embrace.
-Examining how our resources might be used in more places is one opportunity to increase outreach and address health literacy connected to Amyloidosis.
+Examining how our resources might be used in more places is one opportunity to increase outreach and address health literacy connected to amyloidosis.

 The Amyloidosis Research Consortium can, and plans to, continue providing master classes with the goal of increasing students’ knowledge, comprehension, and ability to use information and research on the early detection and management of amyloidosis.
 We at ARC remain committed to evaluating the current technologies available to aid doctors in the diagnosis and management of amyloidosis-related care.
 In order to guarantee that our resources are and continue to be useful and informative, we also remain open to and encourage stakeholder feedback.